Tuition & Fees

 See Financial Aid for more information.

-The nonresident tuition fee is $264, effective Fall 2020 the nonresident tuition fee will be increased to $290.
+As of Fall 2020, the nonresident tuition fee is $290 per unit.
 This fee is in addition to the enrollment and health fees, for students who are not residents of California for tuition purposes.

 Residents of California are entitled to attend a community college by paying the community college enrollment fee.
 For complete details, go to Tuition & Fees and also refer to the Class Schedule.